CraneSubZero/datavalidationandsanitatization/README.md

 - ENT_QUOTES flag for complete protection
 - UTF-8 encoding

+### Authentication Security
+- Password hashing with bcrypt
+- Session management with regeneration
+- Brute force protection (5 attempts per 15 minutes)
+- Unique demo codes for each user
+- Password strength validation
+- Secure logout with session cleanup

 ## Usage

+### Authentication
+1. **Login**: Use username/password or register new account
+2. **Registration**: Create account with strong password requirements
+3. **Demo Code**: Each user gets a unique demo code for identification
+4. **Logout**: Secure logout with session cleanup

 ### Adding Records
+1. Login to the system
-1. Navigate to the main page
+2. Navigate to the main page
-2. Fill in all required fields
+3. Fill in all required fields
-3. Submit the form
+4. Submit the form
-4. View success/error messages
+5. View success/error messages

 ### Viewing Records
 1. Click "View All Records" button